State Guide: Continuing Education Requirements for Nurses

 RN/LPN:

-• 8 continuing education hours
+• 8 continuing education hours, including 2 hours of health equity

 • 96 practice hours due every year